 2. INTENTION CHANGE

 Our minds rarely slow down to think of what we are eating.
 Instead we are preoccupied with our homework, our relationships, our online entertainment or social media connections.
-Accompanying this physical change in your diet, I want you to seek a new more mindful relationship with food.
+Accompanying this physical change in your diet, I also invite you to seek a new more mindful relationship with food.

 Here are some tips from a website promoting mindful eating that may be useful to you.